The 10 Whitest Cities In Colorado For 2025

-The whitest cities in Colorado are Cherry Hills Village and Windsor for 2024 based on Saturday Night Science.
+The whitest cities in Colorado are Estes Park and Cherry Hills Village for 2025 based on Saturday Night Science.

 Whitest cities in Colorado research summary.
 We analyzed Colorado’s most recent Census data to determine the whitest cities in Colorado based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in Colorado is Cherry Hills Village based on the most recent Census data.
+• The whitest city in Colorado is Estes Park based on the most recent Census data.

 • The least White city in Colorado is Federal Heights.